socameron/lcwgs-lupine/README.md

 # Calls snakemake using --profile snakeprofile.
 Tells Snakemake to specific run the rule 'all'.
 # Add -np to run a practice run
 ```
+5b.
+Call Snakemake in a SLURM job.

+Calling Snakemake on a login-node may take extremely long depending on your workflow complexity.
+To decrease timing, ComputeCanada suggests building a virtual environment within a job and activating Snakemake in the job.
+See https://docs.alliancecan.ca/wiki/Python#Creating_virtual_environments_inside_of_your_jobs for details.
+This should reduce wait times for Building DAG jobs.

 ## Some other notes